 Vicki holds an Honours degree in Motion Picture Medium with a focus on Scriptwriting from AFDA, graduating with distinction and receiving the prestigious AFDA Gold Postgraduate Award for Scriptwriting.
 Her thesis, “A Forgotten Audience: Responses of d/Deaf Audiences to Films Depicting d/Deafness,” is a vital contribution to media studies, exploring how d/Deaf audiences engage with representations of d/Deafness in film.
 The results of this research include implications for screenwriters and filmmakers, culminating in a ten-step guide on how to implement more inclusive and accurate representation in media.
 This academic foundation continues to inform Vicki’s approach to inclusive storytelling.

 As an actress, Vicki played the leading role in Kinders van Stilte—alongside Zane Meas and Antoinette Louw—in the Afrikaans stage adaptation of Children of a Lesser God.
 For the role, she learned South African Sign Language (SASL) for the first time, deepening her connection with Deaf culture and broadening her artistic range.
+She received the National Institute for the Deaf Actress Award for her role.

 She has delivered over 200 motivational talks across schools, churches, and universities, where she speaks on themes of resilience, identity, and overcoming adversity.
 Her message continues to inspire audiences from all walks of life.